 Probate Affidavit to Transfer Real Property Under $55,425

-The successor will have to complete Form DE-305 (Affidavit for Real Property of Small Value $55,425 or less) and all interested parties will have to sign.
-This is an increase from the previous statutory amount effective 1/1/2020.
-The form is self-explanatory for the most part.
-The document preparer must include a completed inventory and appraisal document in addition to attaching a copy of the decedent’s death certificate to be filed with the local clerk of the court.
-Upon review and approval of the documentation, the successor will receive a certified copy of the form.
-This certified copy must be filed with the recorder’s office where the real property is located to complete the transfer.
+Next, the successor must complete Form DE-305, or Affidavit for Real Property of Small Value $55,425 or Less, which all interested parties will sign.
+With this form, the document preparer must include a completed inventory and appraisal document.
+Additionally, they must attach a copy of the decedent’s death certificate to be filed with the local court clerk.
+Finally, upon review and approval of the documentation, the successor will receive a certified copy of the form.
+To complete the transfer, the successor must file this certified copy with the recorder’s office where the real property is located.

 Simplified Small Estate Probate To Transfer Real Property Under $166,250

-The successor in interest can also file a petition under California Probate Code sections 13150-13158 to obtain a court order granting the transfer of real property:
+For property valued over $55,425 but under $166,250, successors can file a petition under California Probate Code sections 13150-13158 to obtain a court order granting the transfer of real property.

 Exclusive of the property described in Section 13050, if a decedent dies leaving real property in this state and the gross value of the decedent’s real and personal property in this state does not exceed one hundred fifty thousand dollars ($166,250) and 40 days have elapsed since the death of the decedent, the successor or successors of the decedent to an interest in a particular item of property that is real property, without procuring letters of administration or awaiting the probate of the will, may file a petition in the superior court of the county in which the estate of the decedent may be administered requesting a court order determining that the petitioner has succeeded to that real property.
 A petition under this chapter may include an additional request that the court make an order determining that the petitioner has succeeded to personal property described in the petition.